THIS IS ONE OF THE MOST COMPREHENSIVE STOOL TESTS WE OFFER; CHECKING A COMBINATION OF DIGESTIVE FUNCTION, BACTERIA YEASTS AND PARASITES.

 Consistency – Patients self-report consistency with ranges from diarrhea to hard/constipated.

 Additional Markers – The following markers below can be added on for an additional fee.
 Please add these at check out should you like to include them in your test.

 Helicobacter Pylori – EIA.
 Recent studies have shown that up to 45 – 50% of the world’s population may harbor H. pylori.
 Many carriers are asymptomatic, but H. pylori is known to have a causative role in ulcers, chronic gastritis, and stomach cancer.
 Direct stool testing of the antigen (HpSA) is highly accurate and is appropriate for diagnosis and follow-up of infection.

-Campylobacter spp – Campylobacter jejuni is the most frequent cause of bacterial-induced diarrhea.
+Campylobacter spp – EIA.
+Campylobacter jejuni is the most frequent cause of bacterial-induced diarrhea.
 While transmission can occur via the fecal-oral route, infection is primarily associated with the ingestion of contaminated and poorly cooked foods of animal origin, notably, red meat and milk.
 Symptoms range from mild to severe abdominal pain, diarrhea, fever, malaise; lasting several days to several weeks.

-Shiga toxin E. coli is a group of bacterial strains that have been identified as worldwide causes of serious human gastrointestinal disease.
+E. coli EIA is a group of bacterial strains that have been identified as worldwide causes of serious human gastrointestinal disease.
 Enterohemorrhagic E. coli includes over 100 different serotypes; 0157:H7 is the most significant, occurring in over 80% of all cases.
 Contaminated food continues to be the principal vehicle for transmission; foods associated with outbreaks include alfalfa sprouts, fresh produce, beef, and unpasteurized juices.
 The symptoms may include severe abdominal cramps and diarrhea and bloody diarrhea.